svigerske/mp/doc/source/modeling-mo.rst

   :width: 200
   :align: right

-To consider multiple objectives in an AMPL model, use :ref:`solver option <solver-options>` ``obj:multi``.
+To consider multiple objectives in an AMPL model, either natively supported by the solver, or emulated, use :ref:`solver option <solver-options>` ``obj:multi``.
 Otherwise, only the 1st objective is considered
 (or any objective specified by ``obj:no``.)